Proposed District Plan (PDP)

 Based on the recommendations of the review, at the meeting on 24 July 2014, Council resolved to amend the list of rules with immediate legal effect, and withdraw from the PDP the maps and provisions relating to Coastal Hazard Management Areas, provisions relating to hazardous facilities, and references to priority areas for restoration.

-Council resolved on 27 November 2014 to extend the timeframe for giving its decision on the provisions and the matters raised in submissions to 29 November 2017.
-Extending the timeframes will enable more robust analysis of the submissions, commissioning of additional technical reports as required, and a thorough consultative process with submitters prior to the start of hearings.
+Council resolved on 27 November 2014 to extend the timeframe for giving its decision on the provisions and the matters raised in submissions on the PDP to 29 November 2017.
+Extending the timeframes enabled more robust analysis of the submissions, commissioning of additional technical reports as required, and an additional consultative process with submitters prior to the start of hearings.

-If you have any questions or comments about the District Plan Review, please call the Manager, Research, Policy and Planning on 04 296 4700 or email [email protected]
+If you have any questions or comments about the District Plan Review or the PDP, please call the Manager, Research, Policy and Planning on 04 296 4700 or email [email protected]